-Marriage and divorce are personal between two people, but there are laws about what is considered “legally” married or divorced.
-This can be important for legal purposes.
+Marriage and divorce are personal between two people, but there are laws about what is considered legally married or divorced.
 Whether or not someone is married in the eyes of the government depends on the laws of each country.
 Each state in the United States and each country in the world has its own rules about how to get married or divorced.

 In many countries, the marriage has to be registered or licensed through the government.
 In other countries, the government is not involved in the marriage process.
 If you were married according to the laws of the country or state where the marriage happened, then you are legally married even if you move to another country or state.